iamsk/collaborative-gym/README.md

       --result-dir-tag {result_dir_tag}
     ```
     - The result will be saved in `work_dir/{task}/{result-dir-tag}/results`.
-3. Run the following command to test human-agent team:
+3. Run the following command to test the human-agent team:
     ```shell
     python -m scripts.collaborative_agent_exp \
       --task {"travel_planning" or "related_work" or "tabular_analysis"} \